 6. Regina's Pizza

 Whenever family visits from out of town, the first meal we share must always be from Regina's.
-(Given that I come from a long line of New Yorkers and New Jerseyans with exacting pizza standards, this is a high compliment.)
-There are more than 20 locations – the flagship North End location is a must-visit to try the original North End recipe made in the original Regina's oven – but truth be told, I've had outstanding Regina's pizza at any location I've visited.
+There are more than 15 locations – the flagship North End location is a must-visit to try the original North End recipe made in the original Regina's oven.
+You can also find them just outside the city in Medford and within many shopping plazas throughout the Greater Boston area.

 If you've flown into Logan Airport, you weren’t too far away from East Boston's famous Santarpio's restaurant.
 Next time you arrive or depart, take a detour to this local institution for a no-frills pizza that always satisfies.
 I go traditional here – Italian cheese pizza with mushrooms, peppers, and onions.
 Take a few slices home or back to your hotel (they're even better the next day).